Positron-JS/cli/README.md

-# cli
+# CLI Interface for Positron-JS

-Command Line Interface to create and publish Positron App
+Please read https://github.com/Positron-JS/positron-web-view on how to use.